-We decided to have a look to see if 'Colin' the Cuckoo was preforming today as i have never made the trip to see him before, i believe it's his 7th or 8th year returning to Thursley Common which is remarkable considering what he has to go through on each migration route !!!
+I decided to have a look to see if 'Colin' the Cuckoo was preforming today as i have never made the trip to see him before, i believe it's his 7th or 8th year returning to Thursley Common which is remarkable considering what he has to go through on each migration route !!!

-We were not disappointed as 'Colin' did put in an appearance.
+I was not disappointed as 'Colin' did put in an appearance.

 'Colin' the Cuckoo